UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Dataset and Filtering Protocol

 Place Pulse~2.0~\citep{salesses2013collaborative} contains 1,169,078 pairwise comparisons over 110,688 Google Street View images from 56 cities worldwide.
 Each comparison asks: ``Which place looks more \texttt{<category>}?'' for six perception categories: \emph{safety}, \emph{lively}, \emph{beautiful}, \emph{wealthy}, \emph{depressing}, and \emph{boring}.
 Each comparison yields one of three outcomes: \emph{left}, \emph{right}, or \emph{equal}.

-\subsection{Consensus Filtering ($N \geq 3$)}
+\subsection{Consensus Filtering ($N \geq 2$)}

-Raw Place Pulse data contains many image pairs with only one or two votes, which carry high individual noise.
-We apply a consensus threshold: only pairs with $N \geq 3$ independent votes and a strict majority ($> 50\%$ agreement on the winning label) are retained. \Cref{tab:consensus} reports the full filtering statistics across all six categories.
+Raw Place Pulse data contains many image pairs with only a single vote, which carries high individual noise.
+We apply a consensus threshold: only pairs with $N \geq 2$ independent votes and a strict majority ($> 50\%$ agreement on the winning label) are retained. \Cref{tab:consensus} reports the full filtering statistics across all six categories.